Application Process and Questions

 If you would like to submit a portfolio with your application, you may submit it for scholarship consideration.

 Yes.
-Prospective students who are freshmen direct from high school who plan to attend BGSU as an art major the following academic year as a full-time student are eligible to apply for the Incoming Freshman BRAVO Award.
+Prospective students that are freshmen direct from high school who plan to attend BGSU full-time as an art major the following academic year are eligible to apply for the Incoming Freshman Talent Award.

 The Graphic Design program requires students to complete an internship, and the Division offers assistance to students.
 Graphic Design students intern in a variety of companies and graphic design firms.